Brutusa/Brutusa/README.md

 🥈 <a href=https://badgr.com/public/assertions/mvmhy3T9SiWpn-9pTrpqSg> 2nd Place Winner @ KSU Hackathon </a> (Machine Learning)

-⚛️ Currently building React apps (Full Stack Development)
+🤖 Currently building Machine Learning Projects

 ⚡ Fun fact: I love the arts!
 Poetry.
 Film & Cinema.
 Orchestras.
 Painting.
 You name it.
 The artistic expression speaks of a deeper human condition that we can all relate to... see?
 I could talk about this all day.